maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

     // The target variable needs to be mutable let mut s2: String = String::from("hello");
     println!("Before: s2 = {s2}");
-    change(&mut s2); // Attempting to change a mutable borrowed value println!("After: s2 = {s2}");
+    change_str(&mut s2); // Attempting to change a mutable borrowed value println!("After: s2 = {s2}");
 }

-/// A borrowing function: Parameter is mutable reference. fn change(some_string: &mut String) {
+/// A borrowing function: Parameter is mutable reference. fn change_str(some_string: &mut String) {
     some_string.push_str(", world");
 }
 ```

-- **One big restriction of mutable references: If you have a mutable reference to a value, you can have no other references to that value**
+- **One big restriction of mutable references: *If you have a mutable reference to a value, you can have no other references to that value***
-  - A value cannot have 2 or more mutable references
+  - A value cannot have more than 1 mutable reference at a time
-  - Only a single mutable reference is allowed
+  - Only a single mutable reference is allowed at a time
   - **This allows Rust to prevent data races at compile time**
   - In real-world, it is the same: An object can only be borrowed once at a time, especially if it needs to be modified